 A New History of British Columbia Politics

-Polarized.
-Partisan.
 A Long Way to Paradise traces the evolution of political ideas from 1871 to 1972 to explore British Columbia’s journey to socio-political maturity, answering both why and how British Columbia became Canada’s most politically fractious province.

-The BC political landscape has been characterized by divisiveness since Confederation.
+The political landscape of British Columbia has been characterized by divisiveness since Confederation.
 As outsized personalities from Amor De Cosmos to W.A.C.
 Bennett dominated the halls of power, militant radicals and reformers took to the streets and the hustings to resist the elites.
 In A Long Way to Paradise, Robert McDonald debunks the idea that its political culture can be explained as a stylized drama of class conflict.
 Instead, he identifies “common-sense” liberalism as the key to understanding not only the classic left-right divide in the province but also how its citizens met the demands and challenges of a modernizing world.

 McDonald tackles age-old questions from a novel perspective.
 Why were the Liberal and Conservative parties obliterated in the 1950s?
 What can account for Bennett’s unprecedented decades-long reign?
 And why did British Columbians come out in support of parties as diametrically opposed as Social Credit and the NDP?
 This lively, richly detailed overview provides new insight into the fascinating story of provincial politics in Canada’s lotus land.

 This accessible and comprehensive account will find space on the bookshelves of a wide array of readers: not only students and scholars of BC studies and political history but also readers of general history and those interested in politics.

 A new history of British Columbia richly blends political history with the not-so-new social history in the late Robert A.J.
 McDonald’s A Long Way to Paradise.

 ...a masterful book that will undoubtedly be the definitive political history of British Columbia for years to come.